aisayo/client-side-routing/notes.md

     `<Route path="/" component={Home} />`

     - the `Route` component receives 2 props: `path` and `component`

-exact path
+    - `Exact path` ensures exact path matches are made

+### Link

+- Equivalent to `<a>` tag
+- Takes in `to` prop that provides detail about link location.
+Like `href`

 ### NavLink

 - Different from `<Link>` only by allowing styling

-- Has many different styling props:
+#### Props:

 - activeClassName - set to 'active' by default when link is clicked, can be customized (good to use in CSS)
 - activeStyle - allows inline styling of selected link
 - exact will style the exact link that matches the URL

-### Link

 ### Switch

 - looks through its children `<Route>`s and renders the first one that matches the current URL.
+- Once it finds the first route that matches the path, it will not look for any other matches
+- Should be used with `exact path`

 ### Nested Routing

 - match.url
 - match.path